 Brahman means- being the Divine Creator or the Higher Self.
 In Sanskrit ‘Brhman’ Means “Ultimate Reality” or “Divine Creator”.

 Brahmacharya is one of the Spiritual Rules (Yamas) by Swami Sivananda.
-Brahmacharya is encouraged so that the ones who practice Yoga can use their energy for the higher purpose rather than use it for sex.
+Brahmacharya is encouraged so that the ones who practice Yoga can use their energy for a higher purpose rather than use it for sex.
 Therefore, it is called the “right use of energy”.

-Many of you might not be able to practice the headstand properly and find it difficult to perform it in the beginning.
+Many of you might not be able to practice the headstand (Sirsasana) properly and find it difficult to perform it in the beginning.
 You are bound to make a few common mistakes and you might injure yourself as well.
 But if you can be aware of these common mistakes you can avoid unnecessary strain and pain.
 These common mistakes in the headstand lead to instability, discomfort and even injury.

 However, do not give up on yourself and try to avoid these mistakes mentioned below.